 Those who are hardy enough to venture out on cold mornings during late fall may be lucky enough to encounter ice flowers.
-Those these beautiful ribbons of ice are not actual flowers, they are nonetheless produced by some plant species.
+Though these beautiful ribbons of ice are not actual flowers, they are produced by some plant species.
 For at least one species (Verbesina virginica), this phenomenon occurs frequently enough to earn it the name frostweed.
 The production of these "ice flowers" has everything to do with plant physiology.

-Along with V. virginica, dittany (Cunila origanoides) and stinkweed (Pluchea camphorate) are known to regularly produce ice flowers.
+Along with V. virginica, dittany (Cunila origanoides) and stinkweed (Pluchea camphorate) are also known to regularly produce ice flowers.
 Why it happens more frequently with these species and not others remains a mystery.
 It could be that they simply remain active longer into the fall than other plants species.
 Regardless of the reason, ice flowers are an interesting natural phenomenon to witness.
 Sometimes it pays to be an early riser on those first few cold days of late fall.